Mycelium Robotics

 Embedded Robotics Recruiter

-We find embedded engineers for robotics companies — firmware, RTOS, driver development, hardware bring-up.
+We find embedded engineers for robotics companies: firmware, RTOS, driver development, hardware bring-up.
 The engineers who bridge the gap between hardware and software.

 What an embedded robotics engineer does

-Embedded robotics engineers write firmware and low-level software for robotic systems — RTOS programming, driver development, sensor integration, board bring-up, communication protocols such as CAN, EtherCAT, and SPI.
+Embedded robotics engineers write firmware and low-level software for robotic systems: RTOS programming, driver development, sensor integration, board bring-up, communication protocols such as CAN, EtherCAT, and SPI.

 They make hardware work reliably in demanding physical environments.
 The role requires both strong C programming and deep hardware understanding.

 Real-time constraints, safety-critical requirements, and the integration of sensor data at the hardware level distinguish robotics embedded work from IoT or consumer electronics.
+This discipline is foundational to the platform and infrastructure layer of robotic systems.

 Why this role is difficult to hire